peterxjang/peterxjang.github.io/posts/2021-02-05_Ortholinear-Keyboards-A-Gentle-Introduction.md

 ![Custom ortholinear keyboard](/img/xd75re.jpg)
 _Custom ortholinear keyboard by [u/ImportedGuy](https://www.reddit.com/user/ImportedGuy/) from [r/mk](https://www.reddit.com/r/MechanicalKeyboards/comments/8tjau8/dsa_legacy_on_the_xd75re/)_

 If you're a person who types on a keyboard for most of the day, then you may have come across the world of custom keyboard enthusiasts.
-One of the notable keyboard communities is the [mechanical keyboards subreddit](https://reddit.com/r/MechanicalKeyboards).
-You'll find a dizzying array of customization options, from switches to keycaps to keyboard layouts.
+One notable keyboard community is [Reddit's mechanical keyboards subreddit](https://reddit.com/r/MechanicalKeyboards), where you'll find a dizzying array of customization options, from switches to keycaps to keyboard layouts.
 Some of these customizations are purely cosmetic, some are in search of a particular tactile or aural aesthetic, and some are for improved ergonomics.

 ### Staggered vs Ortholinear Layout

 One interesting customization from the world of custom keyboards is an ortholinear layout.
 An ortholinear layout has all the keys organized in a straight up and down grid, as opposed to the staggered layout of traditional keyboards.

 Here is a traditional staggered keyboard layout:

 ![Staggered keyboard with finger positions](/img/typing-practice.jpg#medium)